rightjs/rightjs-home/docs/en/goods.md

                "methods to check which button or key was pressed.
 And it also provides an "+ "ability to fire real DOM events on your page elements.",

-  :behavior => "This module provides the unobtrusive behavior definitions functionality, similar to "+
+  :behavior => "This module provides an unobtrusive behavior definitions functionality, similar to "+
                "the jQuery's 'live' feature or the Prototype 'lowpro' plugin, but with some additional abilities."
 }
 -%>